isomerpages/enterprisesg-bgr/_internship-opportunities/Internship Process.md

 as part of internship fulfilment.</p>
 <h4>To Apply</h4>
 <p>Approach the career centre of your educational institution to find out
-how you can secure an internship.</p>
+the process to secure an internship.</p>
 <p></p>